 where $\bm{r}_j$ is the real space coordinate at site $j$, $d(=2)$ is the spatial dimension, and $\beta$ is the inverse temperature.
-When $h$ and $\Gamma$ are smaller than critical values, the ground state is antiferromagnetic and the staggered magnetic susceptibility $\chi_{\rm stag}^{zz}$ diverges as $\beta L^d$ for sufficiently large $L$ and $\beta$.
-On the other hand, when $h$ or $\Gamma$ is larger than the critical values, the ground state is disordered and $\chi_{\rm stag}^{zz}$ is upper bounded.
+When $h$ and $\Gamma$ are smaller than the critical values, the ground state is antiferromagnetic, and the staggered magnetic susceptibility $\chi_{\rm stag}^{zz}$ diverges as $\beta L^d$ for sufficiently large $L$ and $\beta$.
+By contrast, when $h$ or $\Gamma$ is larger than the critical value, the ground state is disordered, and $\chi_{\rm stag}^{zz}$ is upper bounded.

-We perform the finite-size scaling analysis based on the Bayesian scaling analysis~\cite{harada2011} to determine the phase boundary between the antiferromagnetic and disordered phases.
-We choose the inverse temperature $\beta$ to be proportional to a linear system size $L$ since the dynamical exponent would satisfy $z=1$.
+We performed finite-size scaling analysis based on Bayesian scaling analysis~\cite{harada2011} to determine the phase boundary between the antiferromagnetic and disordered phases at zero temperature.
+We set the inverse temperature $\beta$ to be proportional to the linear system size $L$ because the dynamical exponent would satisfy $z=1$.
 The scaling form~\cite{kato2015} of $\chi_{\rm stag}^{zz}$ is given as